Baked Beans À La Différence

 Alicante paellas use salmorreta: dried sweet peppers (ñoras) are sautéd with garlic, tomato, parsley and salt then blended smooth.
 Salmorreta will colour your paella a rich rusty red with no hint of yellow.

 Paella contains beans.
-Originally a type of butter-bean local to the region, nowadays you’ll see any mixture of white and green beans including haricot and broad beans Peas are OK too.
+Originally a type of butter-bean local to the region, nowadays you’ll see any mixture of white and green beans including haricot and broad beans.
+Peas are good too.

 When to add the rice?
 Valencian paellas add the rice before the liquid coating it in oil to keep the grains separate.
 Alicantine paellas add the rice last.
 Though there is a difference in the outcome it’s a fine point.
 What matters is the rice.